aptech/docs/docs/CR-dstat.rst

     :param vars: the variables.

-    If *dataset* contains the name of a dataset, *vars* will be interpreted as either a Kx1 character vector containing the names of variables, a Kx1 numeric vector containing indices of variables, or a `formula string`. e.g. :code:`"PAY + WT"` or :code:`". - sex"`
+        If *dataset* contains the name of a dataset, *vars* will be interpreted as either:

+            * A Kx1 character vector containing the names of variables.
+            * A Kx1 numeric vector containing indices of variables.
+            * A `formula string`. e.g. :code:`"PAY + WT"` or :code:`". - sex"`.

             These can be any size subset of the variables in the dataset and can be in any order.
 If a scalar 0 is passed, all columns of the dataset will be used.

         If *dataset* is null or 0, *vars* will be interpreted as a NxK matrix, the data on which to compute the descriptive statistics.

     :type vars: string or string array